ISO-13485-blog

 The importance of documentation

 The purpose of the documentation in the QMS is to ensure that critical processes, where you need to make sure that all employees consistently do the same thing, are understood and repeatable.
-In order to make this work, it is wise to have these processes as uncomplicated as possible and presented in the simplest manner to make them easy to understand.
+To make this work, it is wise to have these processes as uncomplicated as possible and presented in the simplest manner to make them easy to understand.
 Often, using a graphical flow chart can suffice to relay all the relevant information quickly and easily.
 The less complicated the process documentation, the easier it will be to ensure that all employees can deliver repeatable, quality outcomes for the processes.
-In the long run, the old adage is often right: “The simpler, the better.”
+In the long run, the adage is often right: “The simpler, the better.”
+And this is what the importance of ISO 13485 good documentation practices is all about.

 Advisera Strahinja Stojanovic